Amasha2000/POS-SPA/README.md

 # POS System-SPA(Single Page Application)🏪

-This is a Single Page Application for a POS Website.
+This is a Single Page Application for a In Memory POS Website.

 Main Functions are,
  - Manage Customers